ELKAMINA/42_ftcontainers/README.md

  What is their goal ?

- The goal of defining the 5th type of traits is to make the iterator compatible with STL algorithms.
+ The goal of defining the 5th type of traits is **to make the iterator compatible with STL algorithms.**

  6. What is ptrdiff_t ?

  IT'S A TYPE.
  ptrdiff_t is the signed integer type of the result of subtracting two pointers. ptrdiff_t is used for pointer arithmetic and array indexing, if negative values are possible

+ 5. More explanations about tools to implement :

+ > **lexiographical_compare** : is a tool that makes us compare strings.
+The idea behind is to know which two strings are equal (Comparison and reflexivity) or which one is greater or smaller lexicographically.

+ > **equal** : Same as lexicographical_compare.
+Equal allow us to compare two ranges to see if they're equal or not.

+ > enable_if : See point 7 on Global Glossary

 # Vector container